jD91mZM2/minttp/README.md

 minttp is an experiment to see if I could create a simple and minimal HTTP library without any dependencies.
 I'd say I succeeded.

+## SSL

+This is added to a later version of the library.
+Dependencies added! openssl and child dependencies.
+It's still only one single top level dependency...

+*... and also optional!*
+You can opt out of the feature with `default-features = false` in Cargo, or run your commands with `--no-default-features`.

 ## Usage

 Don't actually use it, please.
-This thing doesn't even support SSL (yet)!
+This isn't meant to replace existing libraries...
+It's just a test!
 Apart from that, it's simple to use.
 <details>